Hong Kong Today

 Selected audio segments:

-CE tells banking chiefs 'stability has returned' Listenfacebook
+CE tells banking chiefs 'stability has returned' Listen

 Chief Executive John Lee says Hong Kong has rebounded after a "period of mayhem".
 He was addressing heavyweights from the investment world, gathered at the Global Financial Leaders' Investment Summit here.
 Anne Chan reports:

-Finance leaders hail HK as a top place for business Listenfacebook
+Finance leaders hail HK as a top place for business Listen

 Those attending the summit say Hong Kong is still one of the best places in which to do business, thanks to its excellent connectivity to the mainland and the rest of the world.
 Some suggested certain metrics were better now than before the pandemic.
 Damon Pang reports:

-Officials yet to confirm Choi Hung Estate redevelopment Listenfacebook
+Officials yet to confirm Choi Hung Estate redevelopment Listen

 Redeveloping Choi Hung Estate could save housing authorities hundreds of millions of dollars a year in maintenance costs.
 That is what surveyors are saying, a day after rumours emerged that the Housing Authority was considering redeveloping the 1960s public estate, best known for its open spaces and colourful design.
 Natale Ching reports: